Norway House Residential School Timeline

-The school petitions the DIA to increase enrolment to 110, but the Department refuses.
+The school petitions the Department of Indian Affairs to increase enrolment to 110, but the Department refuses.

-The RCMP lays charges against Principal Shroup after he uses severe corporal punishment on a boy.
+The Royal Canadian Mounted Police lays charges against Principal Shroup after he uses severe corporal punishment on a boy.
 The presiding judge dismisses the charges but warns the principal to punish with a strap.

-In an attempt to improve student health, Shroup begins to decrease enrolment.
+In an attempt to improve children health, Shroup begins to decrease enrolment.
 He also introduces outdoor exercise drills and has a slide and an outdoor rink built.

 The school is put on the half-day system, with classes in the morning only.